danielmhchen/BlockgeeksLabHackathon.github.io/README.md

 * 16 modern programming languages are [supported](https://bettercodehub.com/docs/configuration-manual).
 Max repo size is 100,000 lines of code.

 ## Planning to use a private repository?
-Read below:

 1. E-mail your team name and personal GitHub handles to [bettercodehub@sig.eu](mailto:bettercodehub@sig.eu) to get Pro access.